-- \ Ensemble OI = Reduced Rank Square Root filter with a fixed error basis: - \ Only a mean state is propagated with the model; - \ The error modes are the same at any analysis step. - \ ---: no estimation of uncertainties; - \ +++: computationally affordable, robust (no collapse), more "physically-based" than historical OI with analytical covariance functions.
+- \ Ensemble OI: - \ Only a mean state is propagated with the model; - \ The error modes are the same at any analysis step. - \ ---: no estimation of uncertainties; - \ +++: computationally affordable, robust (no collapse), more "physically-based" than historical OI with analytical covariance functions.